-- ✓ Attend a College Fair to get more information about colleges on your list. - ✓ Take ACH test (if appropriate). - ✓ Look into summer jobs. - ✓ Consider enrolling in an academic course at a local college, pursuing a summer school program, or working as a volunteer.
+- ✓ Attend a College Fair to get more information about colleges on your list. - ✓ Look into summer jobs. - ✓ Consider enrolling in an academic course at a local college, pursuing a summer school program, or working as a volunteer. - ✓ Sign up for July ACT.